waldur/waldur-docs/docs/admin-guide/deployment/argocd/argocd.md

-# csl-poc
+# Waldur deployment in ArgoCD

-This repository contains ansible playbook settings for infrastructure setup (`ansible/` directory) together with Kubernetes manifest files for different application managed by ArgoCD (`applications/` directory).
+[This repository](https://github.com/waldur/csl-poc) contains ansible playbook settings for infrastructure setup (`ansible/` directory) together with Kubernetes manifest files for different applications managed by ArgoCD (`applications/` directory).

 ## Infrastructure setup

-Before user begins with management of applications, infrastructure setup is required.
+Before beginning with application management, infrastructure setup is required.
-For this, you should use the playbook `ansible/cloud-infrastructure-setup.yaml`.
+For this, you should use the playbook [ansible/cloud-infrastructure-setup.yaml](https://github.com/waldur/csl-poc/blob/main/ansible/cloud-infrastructure-setup.yaml).
 Given an access to virtual machines with python3.8+ installed, it is capable of:

 1. Disk setup in case if each virtual machine has a separate disk attached as a device;